Troy Gamble Fairway Home Mortgage Washington

 What is a Reverse Mortgage Loan?

-Talk Through My Options*This information does not constitute tax advice.
+*This information does not constitute tax advice.
 Please consult a tax advisor regarding your specific situation.

 You may also see a reverse loan referred to as a Home Equity Conversion Mortgage (HECM).
 This variation of reverse mortgage loan is insured by the U.S. Government's Federal Housing Administration (FHA) and is only available through FHA-approved lenders.